sproaty/whyteboard/README.txt

                 -- can double click text/notes to edit them
               * Improved undo/redo to support editing, moving and resizing of objects as described above.
 Text edits can also be undone
-              * Colour button in text input dialog, instead of always drawing with the user's selected colour
+              * Button to change colour in text input dialog, instead of always drawing with the user's selected colour
-              * Text input dialogs remembers the last font used, and is selected by default when creating more text -- the chosen font is also saved into the .wtbd save file
+              * Text input dialogs remembers the last font used, and is selected by default when creating new Text/Notes -- the chosen font is also saved into the .wtbd save file
+              * Thumbnail label shows the current tab in bold
               * The Pen tool will now draw in response to a single mouse click;
                 before the mouse needed to be moved to draw
+              * Help files updates to reflect new changes and clarify any issues before
+              * Multiple small bug fixes
               * Misc existing code improvements and performance increases
               * More/better unit testing to help with adding new features, tracking down potential bugs and increased code confidence
-              * Help files updates to reflect new changes and clarify any issues before

 06 May 2009 - * 'Check for Updates'- Whyteboard can update itself
                 -- will download an .exe / .tar.gz as appropriate